 HEX DEC DESCRIPTION SOLUTION

 2473 9331 BAD OR MISSING DELIMITER This error usually indicates a transient error

-The receiving device detected a bad or in the data link.
-You should retry the

-missing delimiter in the command message command.
+missing delimiter in the command message command

-If the receiving node is a computer simulating
+missing demniter in the command message If the receiving node is a computer simulating

-a 2572-B PLC server, ensure that the software is correctly processing the message.
+a 2572-B PLC server ensure that the

+software is correctly processing the message.

 If the error persists contact CTI.

 2474 9332 BAD BLOCK CHECK CHARACTER See error code 2473

-2474 5552 The receiving device detected a block check
+The receiving device detected a block check

 character error in the command message.

 2475 9333 INVALID TYPE See error code 2473.

 The receiving device reported an invalid TYPE

-character in the message.
+0.476 character in the message.

 2476 9334 INVALID DATA CHARACTER See error code 2473.

-The receiving device reported an invalid data

 character.
-Only characters 0-9 and A-F are
+Only characters 0-9 and A-E are

 allowed.

 2477 9335 ODD NUMBER OF CHARACTERS See error code 2473.

 The receiving device reported an odd number

 of characters in the message.
 All CAMP

 messages have an even number of

-2470 0000 characters.
-C 1 2472
+characters.

-2478 9336 INVALID DEVICE CODE See error code 2473.
+2478 9336 See error code 2473.

-The receiving device reported an invalid device code in the message.
+The receiving device reported an invalid

-247A 9338 INVALID DEVICE CODE This error may result from a transient error in
+2474 0338 This error may result from a transient error in

 2477 5550 The 2572-B detected an invalid device code the data link.
-You should retry the command.
+You should retry the command

 in the response from the remote device If the problem persists, check the quality of

 the data link.

 If the remote node is a computer simulating a

 2572-B PLC server, ensure that the software

 is correctly creating the response the

 response message

 247B 9339 BAD OR MISSING DELIMITER See error code 247A.

-The 2572-B detected a missing delimiter in

 the response message

-247C 9340 BAD BLOCK CHECK CHARACTER See error code 247A.
+2470 9340 See error code 247A

-The 2572-B found a bad block check
+00.0 The 2572-B found a bad block check

-2470 9341 character in the response message.
-See error code 247A.
+character in the response message.

+247D 9341 INVALID TYPE See error code 247A.

-247D 9541 The 2572-B detected an invalid TYPE See error coue 247A.
+The 2572-B detected an invalid TYPE

 character in the message sent from the

 remote device.

-247E 9342 INVALID DATA CHARACTER See error code 247A.
+247E 9342 See error code 247A.

-The 2572-B detected an invalid data
+Ine 25/2-B detected an invalid data

-character in the message sent from the

 remote device.
-Only characters 0-9 and A-F
+Only characters 0.0 and 0.5

+are allowed

 are allowed.